plotters-rs/plotters/README.md

 You may also combine existing elements to build a complex element.

+To learn more about the element system, please read the [element module documentation](./element/index.html).

 ```rust
 use plotters::prelude::*;
 fn main() -> Result<(), Box<dyn std::error::Error>> {